matiasandina/house/README.md

 Enabling of i2c ports through `raspi-config` is needed.
 A python3 installation is also needed to run the program and not detailed in this document.

 > [!CAUTION]
-> Python version has to be greater than 3.7, tested in 3.8+
+> Python < 3.8 will need different environment than what's tested in 3.8+.
+It's recommended that you use a virtual environment!

 These required libraries were installed as: